Video Monetization

 A video subscription platform is a cloud-based software where you can host your content and allow people to pay a recurring fee to access it.

-These platforms are more than just a normal subscription website because they focus on video, which is a huge part of our lives today.
+These platforms are more than just a normal subscription website because they focus on video content, which is a huge part of our lives today.

 That’s mainly because videos are easy to consume, come in many different formats, and work for all niches.